-- Polish your Go-To-Market Strategy.
+Polish your go-to-market strategy.
 With 2,506,180 total active apps available in iTunes alone, your GTM materials and strategy need to be on point.
-There are ten crucial elements to developing a successful campaign (see full GTM 101 post here) to create well-rounded and differentiated marketing collateral which include: defining your target audience, crafting a unique value proposition, leveraging the features and benefits, articulating your competitive strengths, establishing processes and expectations, developing the messaging and positioning statement, creating a variety of story-telling deliverables, launching impactful demand generation campaigns, following up on leads, and training your sales team.
+There are 10 crucial elements to developing a successful campaign (see full GTM 101 post here) to create well-rounded and differentiated marketing collateral which include: defining your target audience, crafting a unique value proposition, leveraging the features and benefits, articulating your competitive strengths, establishing processes and expectations, developing the messaging and positioning statement, creating a variety of storytelling deliverables, launching impactful demand generation campaigns, following up on leads, and training your sales team.

-- Find your sweet spot for user adoption.
+Find your sweet spot for user adoption.
 Word of Mouth Marketing (WOMM) proves to remain the most valuable form of marketing due to creating trust in the solution and driving sales.
 According to the Word of Mouth Marketing Association, “92% of consumers believe recommendations from friends and family over all forms of advertising.”
-WOM is known to provide great success in driving sales, but it requires proactive efforts to be mastered.
+WOMM is known to provide great success in driving sales, but it requires proactive efforts to be mastered.
 Give your consumers something to talk about!
-Provide meaningful, high quality testimonials, comical stories, best-in-class service…empower your consumers to create media hype about your key benefits by developing quality content to be shared!
+Provide meaningful, high-quality testimonials, comical stories, best-in-class service … empower your consumers to create media hype about your key benefits by developing quality content to be shared!
 While focusing on user adoption, also pay close attention to your competition.
 Ensure you are offering a differentiated solution to a specific target market to minimize negative effects of competition entering the scene.

 Bottom line: There is a lot of garbage out there—don’t get lost in the crowd.
 Simply having a good app is not enough.
 You need a truly great, shiny app that is differentiated from the market with a solid GTM strategy and a competitive advantage to get to market quickly.